- May 26, 2021

 - Posted by: Vanessa Ofori

-- Category: AI Enhanced SDR & Radio Networks News, Deployable Military Radio & Radar Systems News, Latest News, Radar, Communications & Sensors News, Research & Development News, RF Testing & Simulation Systems News
+- Categories: AI Enhanced SDR & Radio Networks News, Deployable Military Radio & Radar Systems News, Latest News, Radar, Communications & Sensors News, Research & Development News, RF Testing & Simulation Systems News

 ROCKVILLE, Md.—May 26, 2021—Intelligent Automation, Incorporated (IAI), a technology innovation company, announced today that it has been awarded a contract by the U.S. Missile Defense Agency to develop a kernel-based virtual machine (KVM) to support accurate timing in non-real-time simulations.